-F24: Both, yeah, because you're not going to want to queue up knowing that everyone's there for the same reason."
+F24: Both, yeah, because you're not going to want to queue up knowing that everyone's there for the same reason.
+(Sixth form (England), female focus group 2)

-School (England) Female Focus Group 2

-Publicizing the service was important to maximize student awareness of on-site services.
-Students' suggestions for communication included college induction; email; text; social media; via tutors or registration time; college websites, computers or noticeboards; leaflets; and posters in public areas and toilets around the setting.
+Publicising the service was important to maximise student awareness of on-site services.
+Students' suggestions for communication included college induction; email; text; social media; via tutors or registration time; college websites, computers or noticeboards; leaflets and posters in public areas and toilets around the setting.
 Students also highlighted the potential of incorporating digital communication such as advice and information online.

-Staff views:
+Staff views

-Staff and charity workers wanted students to have 'a safe place to go and talk to someone' (FE College 1, England, Staff Focus Group 2).
-Staff suggested that on-site services could provide a unique opportunity for students facing barriers such as transport, embarrassment, and not wanting parents to know about their sexual activity.
+Staff and charity workers wanted students to have 'a safe place to go and talk to someone' (FE college 1 (England), staff focus group 2).
+Staff suggested that on-site services could provide a unique opportunity for students facing barriers such as transport, embarrassment and not wanting parents to know about their sexual activity.